jitesoft/docker-tesseract-ocr/README.md

 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) - Ubuntu and Alpine linux images.

 Tesseract and Leptonica are both built from source for each platform and distro, supported platforms are amd64 (x86_64) arm64 (aarch64).

 ## Tags

-Versions indicates OS version (or OS name in the case of alpine), not Tesseract version.
-All versions uses Tesseract 4.
+Versions indicates OS version (or the name in case of alpine), the images with `4-` prefix uses tesseract version 4 while images without the prefix uses version 5.

+All versions uses the same training data.

 Images can be found at: